Sign up. Buy now. Learn more.

 People are desperately looking for the best possible answers when they use Google as a search engine.
 If Google doesn’t provide the right answers, they’ll switch over to Bing, Yahoo or some other search engine such as Duck Duck Go or Mamma.
 The benefit to its users is access to the best information.

-Having tested different copy on my CTA buttons, I’ve decided to stick with offering benefits.
+Having tested different copy on my CTA buttons, I’ve decided to stick with offering benefits with any action button.
 At QuickSprout, I promised to help my readers “double their traffic in 30 days.”
 Then, on the CTA button, I ask them to click to watch the free course:

 I’m not the only marketer who offers value and creates copy around the benefits that users will get if they come on board.
 Noah Kagan, the successful digital marketer, does it best:

-Note: The placement and color of your call-to-action buttons is as important as the message.
+Note: The placement and button color of your call-to-action buttons is as important as the message.
 Many people have found that placing an opt-in box on the right side of the landing page works best, while other marketers get more conversions when the button is placed at the bottom of the page.
+A green button may suggest money and prosperity but isn’t always the best choice for a variety of reasons.

-Do red CTA buttons work better than green?
+Does a red CTA button outperform a green button for other psychological reasons in your target audience?
 It’s hard to tell.
-These variations in results tell you one thing – you should test every element of your call-to-action.
+These variations in results tell you one thing – you should test every element of your call-to-action including color and button design.

 Tactic #3: Showcase Instant Gratification